MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-attribute-mapping-entra-to-active-directory.md

 ---
-title: 'Attribute Mapping - Microsoft Entra ID to Active Directory'
+title: 'Attribute mapping - Microsoft Entra ID to Active Directory'
 description: This article describes how the attribute mapping and how to configure attributes when provisioning from Microsoft Entra ID to Active Directory.

 author: billmath